 - Finally, we will find the result given in the image below by limiting the decimal places.

-Read More: How to Calculate Upper and Lower Limits in Excel (2 Methods)
+Read More: How to Reduce Decimals in Excel

 Method 2: Using ROUND Function to Limit Decimal Places in Excel